NxPKG/khulnasoft-docs/content/ddos-protection/_index.md

 ## Availability

 * **HTTP DDoS attack protection**.
-Included in all Cloudflare plans for zones [onboarded to Cloudflare](/dns/zone-setups/full-setup/) (zones with their traffic routed through the Cloudflare network).
+Included in all Khulnasoft plans for zones [onboarded to Khulnasoft](/dns/zone-setups/full-setup/) (zones with their traffic routed through the Khulnasoft network).

 * **Network-layer (L3/4) DDoS attack protection**.
-Included in all Cloudflare plans for:
+Included in all Khulnasoft plans for:

-    *   Zones [onboarded to Cloudflare](/dns/zone-setups/full-setup/) (zones with their traffic routed through the Cloudflare network)
+    *   Zones [onboarded to Khulnasoft](/dns/zone-setups/full-setup/) (zones with their traffic routed through the Khulnasoft network)
     *   IP applications onboarded to [Spectrum](/spectrum/)
     *   IP Prefixes onboarded to [Magic Transit](/magic-transit/)